DappierAI/dappier-py-sdk/README.md

 # Dappier Python SDK

-The Dappier Python SDK provides an easy-to-use interface for interacting with the Dappier API, allowing you to make real-time API calls effortlessly.
+The Dappier Python SDK provides an easy-to-use interface for interacting with the Dappier API.

 ---